 Computer hardware engineers are primarily concerned with designing, managing and testing the hardware components that power computer systems.
 Some of the components they work with include circuit boards, routers, memory and computer processors.
 Responsibilities include installation, upgrading and end-user support.
 Becoming a computer hardware engineer typically involves earning a bachelor's degree related to computer engineering, computer science or electrical engineering, as well as having an understanding of computer programming.

-Due in part to more innovations occurring in the software field, computer hardware engineers will see a slower-than-average employment growth rate in the coming years, according to the U.S. Bureau of Labor Statistics (BLS).
-As a qualified computer hardware engineer, you can expect a salary range of about $86,300 to $141,280 per year, depending on your level of expertise and location; these figures represent the earnings of the middle 50% of computer hardware engineers as of May 2015, per the BLS.
+Due in part to more innovations occurring in the software field, computer hardware engineers will see just an average employment growth rate in the coming years, according to the U.S. Bureau of Labor Statistics (BLS).
+As a qualified computer hardware engineer, you can expect a salary range of about $86,760 to $146,020 per year, depending on your level of expertise and location; these figures represent the earnings of the middle 50% of computer hardware engineers as of May 2018, per the BLS.

 Computer Systems Analyst